 As a cancer survivor, you know the tremendous toll the disease and its treatment can take on your spirit, mind and body.
 You want to begin to heal and reclaim your health.
 But where do you start?
 LIVESTRONG® at the YMCA can help.

 In 2008, the YMCA partnered with the LIVESTRONG® Foundation to help cancer survivors begin the journey toward recovery with the LIVESTRONG at the YMCA program.
 Part of the Y’s commitment to strengthening community through healthy living, the program offers adults affected by cancer a safe, supportive environment to participate in physical and social activities focused on strengthening the whole person.
-Countryside YMCA started offering this free program in 2017 and we now offer it at both our Lebanon and our Landen locations.
+Countryside YMCA started offering this free program in 2017 and we now offer it at our Lebanon, Landen, and Otterbein locations.